alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-containers.md

 This article is to help backend java developers to create automated test using Spring and the Testcontainers library.
 If you want to use Quarkus, see this [article for quarkus].

-First we will show how to create the base classes for our tests, next we will create the containers.
+First we will show how to create the base classes for our tests, next we will create the containers and finally create a integration test.

 ## Using a web platform Spring
 A web system need some platforms to work.
 A database is the first thing, another can be a cache and many others platform types are used.
 A backend developer need to set up all these platforms to test the system locally.
 The fasted way use the docker to run a container to each platform.
 The docker compose is used to run all the containers to run the web system in seconds.
 However , when the developer need to create integration tests, the docker compose is not enough.